camcl/poolimputeSNPs/README.md

 	* `resources/iwgsc_refseqv1.0_recombination_rate_analysis` and the corresponding zip-archive
 The results may very slightly differ due to the randomization when selecting the individuals that form the study population.

-## Generate a report for the worflow
+## Generate a report for the workflow

 Run